TritonDataCenter/knife-joyent/README.md

 ===

 This is a Knife plugin for Joyent CloudAPI.
-This plugin gives knife the ability to create, bootstrap, and manage servers on the Joyent Public Cloud as well as Cloud providers powered by Joyent's SmartDataCenter product.
+This plugin gives knife the ability to create, bootstrap, and manage servers on the [Joyent Public Cloud](http://www.joyentcloud.com/) as well as Cloud providers powered by Joyent's [SmartDataCenter](http://www.joyent.com/products/smartdatacenter/) product offering.

+For more information on Joyent CloudAPI, see: [CloudAPI Documentation](api.joyentcloud.com/docs)

 ## Installation

-With chef already installed (> 0.10.0):
+With chef already installed ``(> 0.10.0)``:

     gem install knife-joyent